shukriadams/whobrokethebuild/docs/setup.md

+## Daemon Interval

+Interval daemons tick at.
+In seconds.
+Must be an integer.
+Default is 60 seconds.

+    DaemonInterval : <int>

 ## Config Path

 Config path can be optionally overridden with the env var `WBTB_CONFIGPATH`.
 This should be an absolute path, and must include file name.
 If not set, config path will fall back to the application startup directory + `config.yml`, which under normal circumstances will be the path where `Wbtb.Core.Web.dll` is located.